Repeating Courses

 If my grade is lower the second time I take a class, can I choose to keep the first, higher grade?

-The most recent grade is the one that is used to calculate your GPA.
-In this case that would mean the lower grade will be used in your GPA calculation.
+The most recent grade is the grade used to calculate your GPA.
+In this case, the lower grade will be used in your GPA calculation and cannot be changed.

-When I repeat a course, must I use the same grading option I chose the first time?
+When I repeat a course, do I have to use the same grading option I chose the first time?

-You can choose either grading option when repeating a course, although remember that you must choose letter grading for courses you intend to apply to your major.
+You can choose the “P/NP” or “Letter” grading option when repeating a course but remember a “Letter” grade is required for courses you intend to apply to your major.

-Once you've repeated 16 letter-graded units, all attempts of each subsequently repeated course are used in calculating your GPA.
+Once you've repeated 16 letter-graded units, all attempts of each subsequently repeated course are used to calculate your GPA.